pfarrell51/gows/music/README.md

 5. verify Compare the file name against the metadata "tags" that are in the mp3 file.
 List those that are sufficiently different.

+6. flac2mp3 utility that writes out commands to convert FLAC files to MP3